ThatXliner/dotfiles/zshrc/README.md

 TODO: Strip down unnecessary plugins, try other managers such as [Antidote](https://github.com/mattmc3/antidote) (supposedly better than Antigen), [Zplug](https://github.com/zplug/zplug), or [Zinit](https://github.com/zdharma-continuum/zinit) and benchmark using [zsh-bench](https://github.com/romkatv/zsh-bench).

 Hello :wave:!
 This is my Zsh configuration.
-It should load in less than 2 seconds, but it currently loads in 4-5 seconds.
-I'm working hard on shaving that time down.
+It should load in less than ~~2 seconds, but it currently loads in 4-5 seconds.
+I'm working hard on shaving that time down.~~ **half a second.**

+## Features

+(and I guess therefore requirements)

+- Zoxide
+- Thef\*ck
+- Powerlevel10k
+- ASDF
+- Fzf

 <!-- ## Installation